 Residential contractors are required to have a minimum of $100,000 in coverage, mold contractors must have $50,000 and home improvement contractors must also have $100,000.

 Workers’ Compensation insurance

-Residential, mold and home improvement contractors must submit certificates of insurance proving workers’ compensation insurance coverage in compliance with Title 23 of the Louisiana Revised Statutes of 1950.
-This ensures employees are covered if they are hurt, become sick or die on the job.
+Residential, mold and home improvement contractors must submit certificates of insurance proving Louisiana workers’ compensation insurance coverage in compliance with state law.
+This ensures employees are covered if they become ill or get injured on the job.

 Commercial Auto insurance for general contractors

 Another type of insurance many general contractors in Louisiana consider is commercial auto insurance.